relatedcode/ProgressHUD/README.md

 ## OVERVIEW

-ProgressHUD is a lightweight and easy-to-use HUD for iOS.
+ProgressHUD is a lightweight and easy-to-use HUD for iOS and not Android

 ## INSTALLATION